entropyxyz/entropy-docs/README.md

 ## Information architecture

-Documentation within this repository is found within the `/docs` directory.
+Documentation within this repository can be found in the `/docs` directory.
 That directory is split into the following subdirectories:

 ```plaintext
 docs